elotroalex/record/secondary-sources.md

 title: Secondary Sources
 ---

-The following enumerative bibliography builds on and refines the [Aimé Césaire Zotero Group](https://www.zotero.org/groups/232193/aime_cesaire?) bibliography.
+The following enumerative bibliography of critical commentary and scholarship on Aimé Césaire builds on and refines the [Aimé Césaire Zotero Group](https://www.zotero.org/groups/232193/aime_cesaire?) collective bibliography.
+This bibliography is the largest of its kind in existence today.
 If you would like to contribute, please join the group and add your entry or entries, or contact me.

-The bibliography below is organized by year of publication.
+The entries below are organized by year of publication.

 ---